GitJanPlata/Kernel/README.md

 # Kernel

-Basic kernel made with Rust.
+Basic kernel made with Rust for learning purposes :D.